Daniel Galván scandal: Spain's reaction

-The first official reaction came from the Spanish royal cabinet, they declared that King Juan Carlos had in fact demanded a royal pardon for some Spanish prisoners without further details.
+The first official reaction came from the Spanish royal cabinet; they declared that King Juan Carlos had in fact demanded a royal pardon for some Spanish prisoners without further details.
 They added that it is the Spanish embassy in Morocco who fixed the list of detainees who would be pardoned.

-Galván was arrested in Spain and entered prison to finish his sentence in a Spanish prison.
+Galván was arrested in Spain and entered a prison there to finish his sentence.